lneely/lmtf/README.md

 ### ERT Tests

 `lmtf` supports running `ert` tests.
-A benefit of this feature is that existing `ert` tests can be run by `lmtf`, so long as they are named according to the convention and they reside in the `lmtf-test-directory`.
+A benefit of this feature is that existing `ert` tests can be run by `lmtf` without modification, so long as they are named according to the convention and they reside in the `lmtf-test-directory`.

 ```elisp
 (require 'ert)